CVE-2026-5781

 Remediation

-Compensating Controls: Restrict network access to the Minerva V3 instance via VPN or IP whitelisting to limit the attack surface to authorized personnel only.
+Compensating Controls: Restrict network access to the Minerva platform to known, trusted IP addresses to minimize the attack surface while awaiting a formal vendor fix.

 Exploitation status